rootvc/cli-website/README.md

 Live at: [https://root.vc](https://root.vc).

-Special thanks to [Jerry Neumann](https://www.linkedin.com/in/jerryneumann/) at [NEU VC](https://neuvc.com/) for the inspiration for this website concept.
+Special thanks to [Jerry Neumann](https://www.linkedin.com/in/jerryneumann/) at [Neu Venture Capital](https://neuvc.com/) for the inspiration for this website concept.

 _aut viam inveniam aut faciam_